Home / Health & Wellness Articles / Mental Health / Mental Health Benefits of Pet Ownership

 • Responsibility.
 We are more apt to care for ourselves when something or someone else also relies on us.
 Pets bring a strong sense of responsibility into the owner’s life.

 • Connectedness.
 Not only do you feel connected to your pet, but you might also begin to feel connected to other pet owners!
-You can talk about your pets as an icebreaker.
-Who doesn’t want to brag about their pets?
+Talking about pets can serve as an easy icebreaker when meeting someone new.

 • Grounded.
 Studies show that animals provide a sense of comfort and closeness.
 “When someone feels anxious or depressed, animals might sense that and hop into our laps and activate the senses,” says Killoran.
-“We can feel the animal, see the animal, hear the animal, etc. It allows us the opportunity to feel grounded in our senses and might even lower our stress and anxiety.”
+“We can feel, see, and hear the animal, it allows us the opportunity to feel grounded in our senses and might even lower our stress and anxiety.”

 Owning a pet may have some challenges, but the rewards may be priceless!